IGE-OpenReproLab2025/training-sessions-material/python-environments-basics.md

 A "_kernel_" is a **Mamba** environment ready to be used in a notebook.
 Here, the _"Python 3 (ipykernel)"_ kernel corresponds to the **Pangeo** "_notebook_" environment.

 > [!WARNING]
-> Each terminal can load a different environment and that the notebook kernel is not linked to the terminal environment.
-These are different contexts.
+> Each terminal can load a different **Mamba** environment and a notebook kernel is not linked to any terminal environment.
+These are different contexts which must be configured separately.

 ## How to customize your environment